JeroenZegers/Nabu-MSSS/README.md

 ### Prior stuff
 - Put the Nabu directory in your python path
 - Install TensorFlow v1.8.0
-- Use Python2.6
+- Use Python2.7

 ### Data creation
 - Create datafiles for the train set, the validation set and the test set.
-If you have a dataset where only the mixtures are available, but the target signals, see section *Separating mixtures without available targets*.
+If you have a dataset where only the mixtures are available and not the target signals, see section *Separating mixtures without available targets*.
     - the mix_wav.scp file which is of the form
         ```
         mix_1_name path_to_mix1.wav